Orders-of-magnitude reduction in photonic mode volume by nano-sculpting: Results and Discussion

-Employing the computationally-efficient axisymmetric model we first investigate the achievable single-emitter mode volume when confining the field in the air (Fig.~\ref{FIG:2D_MembraneConfinement}c).
-Here a 1 nm air gap (minimum feature size) is enforced at $\textbf{r}_0$, comparable to what was recently experimentally demonstrated to be fabricable when considering planar 2D-patterned devices realized using self-assembled silicon (Si) nanostructures \cite{Babar_Stobbe_2023}.
-This structure is found to support a mode with $V_{\textbf{r}_0} \approx 0.00003 \left[\lambda/2\right]^3$.
-Thus it is revealed, that through 3D-sculpting it is possible to achieve single-emitter mode volumes nearly five orders of magnitude below the diffraction limit for field confinement in a 1 nm air gap (a more than 50x smaller $V_{\textbf{r}_0}$ than what was reported theoretically for a planar nano-beam \cite{CHOI_ET_AL_2017} with an identical gap size).
+Employing the computationally efficient axisymmetric model we first investigate the achievable single-emitter mode volume when confining the field in the air (Fig.~\ref{FIG:2D_MembraneConfinement}c).
+Here a 1 nm air gap (minimum feature size) is enforced at $\textbf{r}_0$, comparable to what was recently experimentally demonstrated to be fabricable when considering planar 2D-patterned devices realized using self-assembled silicon nanostructures \cite{Babar_Stobbe_2023}.
+In difference to prior planar structures, this structure is found to support a non-planar but rather axisymmetric mode with $V_{\textbf{r}_0} \approx 3 \cdot 10^{-5} \left[\lambda/2\right]^3$.
+Thus it is revealed, that through 3D-sculpting it is possible to achieve single-emitter mode volumes nearly five orders of magnitude below the diffraction limit for field confinement in a 1 nm air gap.
+A more than 50x smaller $V_{\textbf{r}_0}$ than what was reported theoretically for a planar nano-beam \cite{CHOI_ET_AL_2017} with an identical gap size is predicted.

 Next, employing the axisymmetric model we investigate the achievable single-emitter mode volume when confining the field in a solid bridge (cylinder).
 To this end, we assume a background index of $n = 1.0$ and a device material index of $n = 3.48$ (silicon at $\lambda = 1550$ nm) and enforce a fixed 2 nm diameter central solid bridge-feature.
 The inversely designed structure obtained under these conditions is presented in Fig.~\ref{FIG:3D_AXISSYMMETRIC_ONION}a.